ennoia-labs/stu-enroll/README.md

 - Store student information in the admission database.
 - Retrieve student information from the database.
-- Secure storage of sensitive data such as passwords.
+- Secure storage of sensitive data.
 - Timestamps for creation and last update of student documents.
 - Enumerations for faculty and Nepal states.